Cultural Considerations in Advocacy: Spanish-Speaking Latin America

 Ethics: counsel and arbitrators

 The existence of stereotypes regarding the ethics of Latin American judicial proceedings is undeniable.
-Sadly, a recent arbitration corruption case in Central America has confirmed such stereotypes.
+Sadly, a recent arbitration corruption case in Central America has confirmed these stereotypes.
 However, corruption is not the rule, as ethical standards within the Latin American arbitration community are ordinarily high.

 The arbitration community is relatively small within the region.
 Therefore, reputation is the main asset of any practitioner who wishes to grow within the community.
 In the region, experience and high ethical standards are essential for maintaining a good reputation.